Mid-South Row-Crop NDVI Imaging

 NDVI Vegetation Index Map

-Color-coded field map showing crop health variation across every acre flown.
-Stress zones flagged and georeferenced.
+Color-coded map showing relative crop-vigor variation across every acre flown, with apparent stress zones highlighted and georeferenced for ground-truthing.

 False-Color Health Imagery

-Multispectral composite that reveals stress invisible to the naked eye or standard RGB photography.
+Multispectral composite that can surface canopy stress earlier than the naked eye or standard RGB photography typically show.

 RGB Orthomosaic

-High-resolution stitched aerial image of the entire field—usable for field records, landlord reporting, and insurance documentation.
+High-resolution stitched aerial image of the entire field, usable for field records, landlord reporting, and your claim file.

 Season-Long Time Series

-Multiple flights across the season build a change record that documents how your fields performed—valuable for crop insurance and next-year planning.
+Multiple flights across the season build a date-stamped, georeferenced visual record showing where and when field conditions changed, useful documentation for crop insurance and next-year planning.

 Seasonal Crop Health Monitoring